simrankaur2006/Fitmark_AI/README.md

-# Fitmark — AI Resume Analyzer
+# FitmarkAI- A Resume Analyzer

 FitMark AI is an AI-powered resume analysis platform that evaluates how well a candidate's resume matches a given Job Description (JD).
 It analyzes skills, experience, qualifications, and keywords to identify strengths, skill gaps, and areas for improvement.